LTLiem/SQLConnection/README.md

-# Reconciliation-Spring-Boot-Web
+# Connect to SQL ReconDB

 + Build on Spring Boot

-+ Applied Tiles 3 Apache

-+ Connect to updated database RECONDB_UPDATE
++ Connect to updated database RECONDB_UPDATE (2 new tables User and Role)